latex3/tagging-project/documentation/wtpdf-from-latex.md

 You may directly run the example above, or edit it within this web page, before generating the PDF.
-Please keep the examples relatively small to avoid overburdening the free service provide here.
+Please keep the examples relatively small to avoid overburdening the free service provided here.

 The PDF will (by default) be generated via a standard TeXLive 2024 lualatex-dev.
 The options used in the above example will tag every